Request Demo

 Operational issues

-If this information is known, the user can enter it directly on the screen by "flagging the checkbox and reading the instructions"; in all other cases Leanus allows you to make a reliable estimate and for each accounting period with different methodologies.
-It must also be taken into account that when choosing the methodology, the different information that can characterize the data source must be taken into account:
+If such information is known, the user can enter it directly on the screen by “flagging the checkbox and reading the instructions”; in all other cases Leanus allows a reliable estimate to be made for each accounting period and with different methodologies.

-The Calculation of DSCR extension in Leanus
+DSCR Calculation in Leanus

-Leanus calculates the DSCR extension in 4 different modes
+Leanus calculates DSCR in different ways

-• DSCR extension su CFO (Operating Cash Flow)
+• DSCR on CFO (Operating Cash Flow)

-• Leanus DSCR extension
+• Leanus DSCR

 • Cash Flow Operating Working Capital